wakeboardhq/wakeboardhq.github.io/README.md

-#  Predictive tools for Higher Ed cultures where personal & career development are mission-critical
+#  Predictive tools for Higher Ed cultures that prioritize personal & career development.

 ### 1. What are we building?